amazon-ion/ion-docs/guides/symbols-guide.md

-while that symbol table is the current symbol table (similar to the binary writer), because it can’t determine ahead of time that the user won’t specify a symbol with unknown text (unless all of the imports are found in the Catalog and none of them have null slots, which can be checked ahead of time in return for some additional preprocessing time).
+while that symbol table is the current symbol table (similar to the binary writer), because it can’t determine ahead of time that the user won’t specify a symbol with unknown text (unless all of the imports are found in the catalog and none of them have null slots, which can be checked ahead of time in return for some additional preprocessing time).

 It may be tempting for an implementation to try to wait until a